 Washington Dulles International

-Bar Symon (Terminal D, near Gate 16)
+Terminal D, near Gate 16

-Sign up here for our daily Thrillist email, and get your fix of the best in food/drink/fun.
+Sign up here for our daily Thrillist email, get Next Flight Out for more travel coverage, and subscribe here for our YouTube channel to get your fix of the best in food/drink/fun.